 If you’ve been keeping up with U.S. news, you may have heard the issue of net neutrality pop up a few times.
-Here’s the thing: If you’re an internet user (and considering you’re reading this blog post, we can safely guess that you are!), net neutrality is an issue you should be paying attention to and advocating for now and in the future.
+Here’s the thing: If you’re an American, net neutrality is an issue you should be paying attention to and advocating for now and in the future.

 If net neutrality did not exist, internet service providers would be able to offer select businesses quicker loading times for their website or content.
 But to make the service of select companies faster, that would mean that any business that didn’t pay a premium would have slower loading times.
 It would give huge companies and conglomerates an unfair advantage over those who did not pay extra, and could make it near impossible for cash-strapped small businesses to thrive online.
 Without net neutrality, internet providers could also potentially block their users from accessing certain sites or content, bringing the question of internet censorship into the mix.

 At Name.com, we believe all of our customers should be on equal footing, no matter the size of your business or the amount of money you want to invest in your website.
-But as net neutrality once again finds itself on the chopping block, it’s a good time to determine where you stand.
+But as net neutrality once again finds itself on the chopping block, it’s time for Americans to get involved and defend their internet freedom.